heegaiximephoomeeghahyaiseekh/interactive-cpp/README.md

 # Using it

-ICPP does not contain an actual C++ parser.
+ICPP does not contain its own C++ parser.
 As a result, you must supply additional information for it to know what to do with your code.
 For example, the first thing you may want to do is `#include` some header files:

     > preproc #include <stdio.h>